Kula Shaker: After the split (1999–2004)

 Mills went into the studio in 2000 to work on a solo album.
 Later that year, he toured with a group of musicians under the name Pi, first supporting Robbie Williams on his UK Arena dates, then for some smaller headline shows.
 A new album was scheduled for release in spring 2001 according to Mills' official website and the NME.
 However, his UK record label did not feel the material proposed for release was commercial enough, and so Mills negotiated an exit from his contract with them in 2001, continuing to record for the rest of 2001 without a UK record deal.
 He played at the Glastonbury Festival in 2001 with Suns of Arqa.
 At the start of 2002, he began working with Andy Nixon and Dan Mckinna, formerly of Straw, and the trio formed a group, The Jeevas.
 Mills ditched all his previously recorded material up to that point, though some tracks would later feature as Jeevas B-Sides.
 They released two albums, toured throughout 2002 and 2003, with some dates in mid-2004.
 Their records were released on their own Cowboy Musik label in the UK and mainland Europe, and by Sony in Japan.
 Some tentative work was done for their third album, but when it became apparent during 2005 that the reformation of Kula Shaker would be permanent, the band officially split up.

 Bevan joined Johnny Marr and the Healers in 2000.
 As a side project, he formed the band Shep (which included Winterhart on drums).
 The band played a handful of gigs in 2001–2002 and released some excerpts of recorded music via the web but nothing further was heard of them after 2003.
 Winterhart joined the band Thirteen:13, who split in 2001.
 He also drummed on an album by Aqualung as well as being part of Shep.
 Darlington joined Oasis in 2002 as a touring keyboardist (though not an official band member), and remained in that role until the band's split in 2009.

 In December 2002, Sony released a best of album, entitled Kollected – The Best of Kula Shaker.
 Mills compiled the track listing for the release and approved the sleevenotes.
-The compilation included the band's final recorded track, a cover of Bob Dylan's "Ballad of a Thin Man", which was later featured on the soundtrack to the 2005 movie Stoned, starring Leo Gregory.
+The compilation included the band's final recorded track in the pre-break-up-lineup, a cover of Bob Dylan's "Ballad of a Thin Man", which was later featured on the soundtrack to the 2005 movie Stoned, starring Leo Gregory.